Please note: WHA leases start at a minimum of 12 months, and the waitlist to rent through our program is an estimated 2 year wait time at the moment.

 I need housing now, what should I do?

-Contact the WHA to see if there are any WHA rental units available.
-If there is not, the WHA offers a free service for landlords to list their rental units (these are not WHA properties) on our website (click on Available Properties).
+WHA rentals are offered first to the top WHA Rental Waitlist members.
+At this time, it is unlikely a new waitlist member would get housing right away, and a 1-2 year minimum wait is more realistic.
+The WHA offers a free service for landlords to list their rental units (these are not WHA properties) on our website (click on Available Properties).

 Can you give me some general advice on renting in Whistler?